 Try to start working when still in college.
 Work for free if necessary, however badly it sounds.

 Also, be humble.
 It will improve the quality of your work.
 Ask people what they think.
-At the end of the day your work will be used by ordinary people, not other designers.
+At the end of the day your work will be used and judged by ordinary people, not other designers.

 If there is one thing that graphic design colleges fail to tell their potential students, it would be this: if you go through this college, you will very likely have a job.
 Only the very few that are exceptionally talented and/or lucky will have careers.